FightingDesign/fighting-design/CONTRIBUTING.en-US.md

 ## Development specification

 The main source files are in the `fighting-design/packages` directory, and each subdirectory has a separate `README.md` describes the specified directory.
-Refer to:
+Refer to the following documents for detailed specifications of each module:

 - [fighting-components](https://github.com/FightingDesign/fighting-design/blob/master/packages/fighting-components/README.md) Component source file directory
 - [fighting-test](https://github.com/FightingDesign/fighting-design/blob/master/packages/fighting-test/README.md) Unit test directory